Joshua ben Israel Benveniste

 Joshua ben Israel Benveniste (c.
 1590 – c.
-1668) was the brother of Chaim Benveniste, and a disciple of Joseph Trani.
-He was a physician and rabbi at Constantinople in 1660.
+1668) was a Sephardic Jewish physician and rabbi at Constantinople.
+He was the brother of Chaim Benveniste, and a disciple of Joseph Trani.
+His works include sermons, a commentary on the Jerusalem Talmud, a treatise on the high holiday prayer service, and a study of Jewish divorce laws.
+Despite his significant contributions, many of his works remain in manuscript form.

+Life

+Benveniste was brother of Hakham Chaim Benveniste, renowned for his influential work, Kenesset ha-Gedolah.
+Both Joshua and Hayyim studied under Hakham Joseph Trani at the yeshivah in Constantinople.

-Benveniste prepared (1) Mishmeret Ha-Miẓvot (Observance of the Commandments), a metrical version of the Azharot, with commentary; and (2) Lebush Malkut (Royal Garment), a hymn in the style of Gabirol's Royal Crown, of which medical science constitutes the foundation.
+Hakham Joshua Benveniste was recognized for his extensive contributions to Jewish scholarship and practice, and was also known for his role as a physician.
+He prepared (1) Mishmeret Ha-Miẓvot (Observance of the Commandments), a metrical version of the Azharot, with commentary; and (2) Lebush Malkut (Royal Garment), a hymn in the style of Gabirol's Royal Crown, of which medical science constitutes the foundation.
 Azulai claims to have seen both of these writings in manuscript at the house of a rabbi in Constantinople.

+Benveniste authored thousands of responsa, though a large portion of this collection was lost in a fire.
+The surviving responsa were later published in Hungary at the beginning of the 20th century.